Aimini/hm-51/src/dscompiler/README.md

    17: RF(A),      ALU(PF),   BR(ALUDF)
 [0003]000000102886 RF(A), ALUSD(PF), BUS(ALUDH), BR(ALUDF)
 ```
-The first line is the original text in preprocessed file, the second line  is addidtional information(hardware level) about the first line.
+The first line is the original text in preprocessed file, the second line  is addidtional information(hardware level) of the micro-controls corresponding to the preceding line.

 Here is the meaning of each part:
 ```
    17: RF(A),      ALU(PF),   BR(ALUDF)
    ^   ^------------+----------------^
-   |          original tokens
+   |          original micro-controls
 line number

 [0003]000000102886 RF(A), ALUSD(PF), BUS(ALUDH), BR(ALUDF)
   ^       ^         ^-----------------+-----------------^
-  |       |                 hardware level tokens
+  |       |                    micro-controls
-  |       |       (traslated from composite-control tokens)
+  |       |       (traslated from composite-micro-controls)
   |  machine code
  MIPC
 ```